Constitutional coup: Pakistan, 1953

 Governor-General Ghulam Mohammad dismissed Pakistani Prime Minister Khawaja Nazimuddin's government in 1953 despite the Prime Minister enjoying the support of the Constituent Assembly and, subsequently, dismissed Pakistan's first constituent assembly in 1954.

+Finland, 1973

+In 1973, the Finnish Parliament extended Urho Kekkonen's presidential term by four years with a derogation law.

+Australia, 1975

+On 11 November 1975, then Prime Minister of Australia Gough Whitlam was dismissed by governor-general John Kerr in an event known as the Dismissal.
+The Dismissal has been characterised as a "constitutional coup" or "soft coup".
+The Central Intelligence Agency (CIA) has been implicated with the Dismissal; there have been claims that the CIA funded Kerr and directed him to invoke his reserve powers, due to opposition to Whitlam's policies.
+Paul Keating, who was a minister within the Whitlam government and later served as prime minister, described the Dismissal as a "coup" and had called for Kerr to be arrested.
+However, the characterisation of the crisis as a "coup", as well as CIA involvement allegations, have been contested.

 Malaysia, 1976

-On April 15, the Bersatu Rakyat Jelata Sabah (Berjaya - Sabah People's United Front) was victorious in the state elections over the ruling Sabah Alliance party by persuading dissent members of the Sabah Alliance party to abandon their leader, Tun Mustapha bin Datu Harun.
+On April 15, the Bersatu Rakyat Jelata Sabah (Berjaya – Sabah People's United Front) was victorious in the state elections over the ruling Sabah Alliance party by persuading dissent members of the Sabah Alliance party to abandon their leader, Tun Mustapha bin Datu Harun.

 Tunisia, 1987

 On November 7, the Prime Minister of Tunisia, Zine el-Abidine Ben Ali, deposed the president for life, Habib Bourguiba, and assumed the position of chief executive.

 United States, 2000

-During the United States presidential election debacle in Florida, then-governor Jeb Bush called on the state legislature to simply ignore the contested vote count and give Florida's electoral college votes to candidate George Bush, a fellow Republican and Jeb Bush's brother.
+During the United States presidential election recount in Florida, then-governor Jeb Bush called on the state legislature to simply ignore the contested vote count and give Florida's electoral college votes to candidate George Bush, a fellow Republican and Jeb Bush's brother.
 This is theoretically constitutional, as the US constitution does not guarantee the right to vote in presidential elections.
 Rather, it authorizes each state to determine how its electors should be chosen, although it is ambiguous whether, having already selected electors by vote in accordance with state law, the legislature can then overrule that determination.
 However, the move was ultimately blocked by the US Supreme Court.

-The Supreme Court striking down a constitutional coup may seem like a contradiction in terms, as the coup no longer seems constitutional, per se.
-However, it is important to note that the "constitutional" element of constitutional coups refers more to the exploitation of ambiguity within democratic rule of law, not a truly legal process.
-This ambiguity, combined with enough political power, allows anti-democratic seizures of power to occur under the guise of constitutionality.